LunarTulip/dice/README.md

 ### Code Prettiness
 - Improve format functions in `dice.rs`
 - Maybe find a way to make the binop-sequence-handling code less repetitive?
+- Figure out a better way to handle OOO maybe?